 There are other breeds, such as the Rouen, Aylesbury, and Blue Swedish, that will provide a decent size carcass.
 These breeds have colored feather shafts.
 Although this does not affect the flavor of the meat, it will make it a bit more difficult to get a clean looking carcass.

 If you’re planning to raise your ducks for both meat and eggs, the Pekins lay a decent number of eggs plus provide a meaty carcass.
-This is the breed most often raised for market, because the carcass is clean and they are ready to process at such a young age.
-They are ready to butcher at 7 weeks, a very fast turnaround for livestock…as fast as Cornish X meat chickens.
-I’ve read that if you butcher later than 7 weeks, it is more difficult to pluck the carcass.
-In my experience, it’s never easy to get all the downy feathers off ducks.
+This is the breed most often raised for market, because the carcass is clean and they are ready to process at a young age.
+They are ready to butcher at 7 to 8 weeks, a very fast rate of growth…as fast as Cornish X meat chickens.
+You can butcher your ducks at any age, but they are much more tender when young.

-Ducks have more oily skin and meat than chickens, since they are adapted to life in water.
-If you don’t care for the greasiness of most duck meat, try Moscovies.
+Ducks have oilier skin and meat than chickens, since they are adapted to life in water.
+If you don’t care for the greasiness of most duck meat, try Muscovies.
 Their oil gland is not as well developed as most ducks and their meat is lighter.
-Be aware that Moscovies are prone to flightiness and you may need to cover their pen or clip the feathers on their wings to keep them at home.
+Be aware that Muscovies are prone to flightiness and you may need to cover their pen or clip the feathers on one wing to keep them at home.
+Some states have regulations about keeping them, because they have escaped and created problems for local waterfowl populations.
 They are also quieter than most ducks and make reliable brooders and mothers.
 If you wish to keep a breed that will raise future generations without an incubator, the Muscovy may be your best bet.
 They will often raise several clutches of ducklings each year.
 For the self reliant homesteader, this is an important consideration.

 Check out this video about Pekin ducklings, from Cackle Hatcheries…